kkspeed/pintex/README.md

 Introduction
 ------
-Beamer is a great LaTeX package to rapidly make professional slides.
+([Beamer](https://bitbucket.org/rivanvx/beamer/wiki/Home)) is a great LaTeX package to rapidly make professional slides.
 Yet, when compiled to PDF, it lacks support for fancy animation, text overlay, embeded videos etc.

-Pinpoint, a comparatively young project aiming to become "A tool for making hackers do excellent presentations".
+([Pinpoint](https://live.gnome.org/Pinpoint)), a comparatively young project aiming to become "A tool for making hackers do excellent presentations".
 Writing a pinpoint script is easy and painless but I really miss the flexibility Beamer gives me.

 Thus, pintex comes.
 It aims to make Beamer and Pinpoint work together to give Beamer slides more fancy effects yet preserves its flexibility in arranging text.